 Custom Guided Tours in Costa Rica

-Over the past 10 years we have seen a dramatic increase in the demand for custom tours.
+For more than a decade, we have seen a dramatic increase in the demand for custom tours.
 Travelers are often attracted to small group tours but perhaps the dates don’t work, or they want to upgrade accommodations or change the itinerary.
 Our Costa Rica experts work with each client to create the perfect tour based on their interests, ability and budget.
 Custom tours can vary from simple and affordable to extravagant and luxurious.
 They can be as active or as relaxed as you wish.
 Custom tours typically include a guide throughout the itinerary but can also be arranged with independent transfers (see above) combined with local guides in each region.

 Costa Rica Family Tours

 Family tours in Costa Rica are extremely popular.
 Traveling with children is quite different, and special care should be taken to accommodate the needs of kids abroad.
 The Costa Rica Family Adventure offers shorter travel times, kid-friendly lodges and activities suited to younger travelers.
+Learn more about family cruises to destinations worldwide.

 Costa Rica Cruise vs. Land Tour

-Key considerations can help guide you in deciding between a Costa Rica small ship cruise or land tour.
+Key considerations can help guide you in deciding between a Costa Rica small ship cruise or land tour in Costa Rica.
 You may wish to unpack once on a ship or you may enjoy the novelty of moving between different accommodations.
 Some travelers appreciate opportunities to travel by various modes on land, while others keep it simple by dedicating themselves to a Costa Rica small ship.
 The desired level of luxury is important to think about.
 And it’s smart to also recognize whether you want more authentic fare from local restaurants on land, or prefer the international staples offered by the galley staff of a ship.

 Aboard a small ship cruise you will unpack only once before spending a week exploring a wide variety of destinations and habitats.
 Land tours are often more rugged, packing and unpacking at each new location and lodge.
 Travel by road or by air takes up precious vacation time.
 In Costa Rica, all roads lead to San Jose, so land tours are often forced to return to the center of the country before moving on to the next region.
 Domestic flights in Costa Rica can sometimes replace long days of travel, but the same restrictions apply with all flights returning to San Jose before connecting with another destination.